perrybutler/rapid-server/README.md

 * Pligg: first page works with, haven't tried any further.
 * Piwik: utter failure (working on it!).
 * Joomla: first page works, haven't tried any further.
+* Runs the latest version of PHP, MySQL, and the website platforms listed above.
+Should support older versions too, haven't tested this yet.

 Currently outperforms Node.js by up to 533% and nginx by up to 58% in Windows 7; competes with IIS 7.5.
 Handles the maximum concurrency allowed by ApacheBench (ab -n 100000 -c 20000) without any failures.
 Destroys the [C10K problem](http://en.wikipedia.org/wiki/C10k_problem).